Go directly to product information

 Combinations

-Ground sanshō pepper pairs perfectly with citrus (kafir leaf, yuzu, or lemongrass), chocolate (dessert), mango, and strawberry.
+Ground sanshō pepper Pairs perfectly with citrus (kafir leaf, yuzu, or lemongrass), chocolate (dessert), mango, and strawberry.
 Definitely try it with fish tartare, squid, eel (unagi), and shellfish (scallops), but also with yakitori (grilled chicken), beef tartare, and carpaccio.
 Making your own mayonnaise?
-Try adding a little sanshō powder.
+Try adding some sansho powder.
 It'll make it even richer.
 Delicious with smoked dishes, from sausages to salmon (danobe), with fried chicken, and as a dip for (raw) vegetables.
 If you don't make your own mayonnaise, try Japanese Kewpie instead.

 Mixed with salt, sanshō no kona is also an excellent seasoning for tempura.